 Currently enrolled Goucher College students, faculty, and staff are able to access off-campus resources using EZ Proxy.

 3. How do I use EZ Proxy?

-If you are trying to access the Goucher College Library web pages from off campus and click a link to a restricted resourse, you will be redirected to a login page asking for your Goucher user name and password.
+If you are trying to access the Goucher College Library electronic resources from off campus, simply start on the Articles and Databases link from the Library homepage or search the catalog.
+You will be redirected to a login page asking for your Goucher user name and password.
 Once your credentials are verified the database or journal page will open.

 4. What browsers are supported?